N. K. Venkataramana: BRAINS

-BRAINS has established a 24/7 call centre to help people both in case of an emergency and to guide otherwise.
-The helpline 1062 addresses all the emergencies and 9148080000 works as a Neuro helpline to guide the patients and their families.
-24/7 Emergency services is available at all the BRAINS centres.
-A technology driven E-ICU is created for the first time.
-This will enable us in the implementation of standards, and continuous real time monitoring ensuring quality as well as seamless connectivity of our patients across all the hospitals.
+BRAINS has established a 24/7 call centre and emergency services to aid them in future implementations across all hospitals.

-BRAINS hospitals cater to every single neurological disease among all ages.
-We have also established dedicated trauma centre’s to deal with injuries, Stroke, most effectively within the golden hour.
-In addition, special clinics for Parkinson’s’ disease, Multiple Sclerosis, Epilepsy, Brain tumors, and Auto-immune Neurological disorders remains as our forte.
-Advocacy for prevention of Road traffic accidents and Stroke has been our major mission.
+BRAINS hospitals cater to neurological diseases among all ages, and established trauma centres for injuries and strokes, effectively.
+In addition, special clinics for Parkinson’s disease, Multiple Sclerosis, Epilepsy, Brain tumors, and Auto-immune Neurological disorders are also included.

-BRAINS hospital also provides Comprehensive care for all the problems associated with spine.
-All our hospitals provide total care starting from developmental defects in children to degenerative diseases of spine in adults.
-Apart from holistic treatment, we do offer tailor made solutions to the individual needs.
+The BRAINS hospital also provides Comprehensive care for all the problems associated with the spine.
+All their hospitals provide total care starting from developmental defects in children to degenerative diseases of the spine in adults.
+Apart from holistic treatment, they offer tailor made solutions to the individual needs.

-Brains operate from 5 hospitals located at SSNMC Hospital RR Nagar, Sparsh Hospital Infantry Road, MVJ Hospital Hosakote, Cytecare Hospital, New Airport Road, and Aveksha Hospital Singapura, Jalahalli.
-Of which Cyte care- Brains and MVJ - Brains further specialises as Oncology and Educational centres respectively.
+BRAINS operates from hospitals located at SSNMC Hospital RR Nagar, Sparsh Hospital Infantry Road, MVJ Hospital Hosakote, Cytecare Hospital, New Airport Road, and Aveksha Hospital Singapura, Jalahalli.
+Of which Cyte careecrai and Braifurpecialises as Ocology and Educational centres, respectively.

-Hybrid operating room, Microdialysis for Neurocrical care, interventions for Stroke and Brain attack, 3D imaging of spine, Golden hour for head injury and Stroke awareness campaigns some of our unique initiatives.

-The magazine "Brain Voice" is yet another initiative to create awareness about brain, spine, spirituality and related issues to the people of all walks of life.
-This is a bilingual monthly magazine, both in English and Kannada with a huge readership.
+The magazine "Brain Voice" is one of their initiatives to create awareness about brain, spine, spirituality and related issues.
+This is a bilingual monthly magazine, both in English and Kannada, that is growing a large following.

 "Golden Hour" is a social initiative of BRAINS advocating timely and quality care in Emergencies with an access number 1062.
 Empowering people with first aid and life saving measures, awareness creation, advocacy, network of quick access clinics to treat within the first hour, protocol development, standardisation of care, training and preparedness initiatives are the main activities of Golden Hour.